Introduction

 Interactive PDF, print production and project management

 Beyond the print edition, the team developed interactive PDF versions with clickable navigation, cross-referenced sections and hyperlinked resources.
-The digital editions allow readers to move between strategy components non-linearly.
-That matters for a reference document stakeholders revisit over the strategy period.
+The digital editions let readers move between strategy components non-linearly, which suits a reference document stakeholders revisit over the strategy period.

 Both English and Bahasa Malaysia editions were produced to identical design standards.
 Print production was coordinated for the full run, including delivery to stakeholder distribution points.
 Project management covered all phases from concept to delivery, with structured review milestones for government approval processes.